 1. Check Your FPS First

-Before you do anything else, first confirm that FPS is the issue.
-Roblox includes a built-in counter; you can check with Shift + F5 in any game to display your current frame rate.
-If FPS stays around 30 FPS or less, it means your system is currently struggling to run Roblox.
-But if you’re hitting 60 FPS but still face a delay in gameplay, these frame drops might be due to a network issue.
+Before you do anything else, first verify the game FPS.
+Roblox has a built-in counter; you can check with Shift + F5 in any game to display your current frame rate.
+If the average number is around 30 FPS or less, it means your system is struggling to run the platform.
+But if you see 60 FPS but still face a delay, it can be due to a network issue.

 2. Run Roblox as Administrator

-Windows doesn’t launch Roblox as a priority process, but when you run the game as an administrator, it gets priority access to system resources and other privileges.
+Roblox launches without priority process on Windows, but running the game as an administrator gives it higher system resource access and privileges.
 To do this, right-click the Roblox Player icon → select Run as administrator.
-This simple step can improve stability and performance primarily on mid-range laptops where background tasks eat a lot of memory and CPU power.
+It can improve stability and performance primarily on mid-range PCs or laptops where background tasks eat a lot of memory and CPU power.

 3. Close Background Programs and Services

 Unnecessary background processes consume system power that Roblox should have used instead.
-So giving system resources priority is not enough to reduce its lag and level up performance.
+So giving resources priority isn’t enough to reduce the app’s lag.
 Heavy apps like browsers, Discord overlays, and recording tools cut down FPS at some margins.

 4. Set Low Graphics Settings in Roblox

-Roblox’s graphics have a direct impact on FPS, and lowering them slightly will likely offer a good improvement without ruining game visuals.
+Roblox’s graphics settings directly impact the FPS, so making minor adjustments downwards can result in performance improvements without harming the visuals.
 Launch the Roblox app, open any game, and when in-game, press Esc → Settings → Graphics Mode, set it to Manual, and reduce Graphics Quality one or two steps.

-Don’t drop it to the lowest level that it damages the game graphics; test in steps until you find the balance between performance and image quality.
-PC players with weak GPUs can also disable reflections and textures to further stabilize frame rates.
+Don’t completely drop it to the lowest level because it will damage the graphics.
+You can test things out with a few tweaks until you find the balance between performance and quality.
+If your PC has a weak graphics card, you can also disable reflections and textures to further stabilize frame rates.

 5. Force Roblox to Use the Correct GPU

-Many systems with integrated and dedicated graphics default set the integrated GPU for Roblox, which is less powerful than a dedicated card, that’s usually the case in laptops.
+Many systems with integrated and dedicated graphics default to the integrated GPU for Roblox, which is less powerful than a dedicated card; that’s usually the case in laptops.

 - Open Settings → System → Display → Graphics.